isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Kea supports more options than the listed above.
 The following list is mostly useful for readers who want to understand whether Kea is able to support certain options.
-The following options are configured by the Kea engine itself and in general should not be configured manually.
+The following options are returned by the Kea engine itself and in general should not be configured manually.
 The `subnet-mask` is calculated based on subnet definition.
 The `host-name` is generally governed by the DNS configuration.
 The `dhcp-requested-address` may be sent by the client and the server should not set it.
 The `dhcp-lease-time` is set by Kea automatically based on the `valid-lifetime` parameter.